If you prefer, you can read the full transcript below:

 I think it’s dangerous just to concentrate on techniques and the technical side of management.
 The other side is the people side, which I think is really the key.
 Because when you start to grow an organization, it is all about the people.
 Even though there’s a lot of technology now involved, there are still people using that technology.
 You need to get them into the right mindset.
 You have to get your people inspired and get them into a self-learning culture where they start to motivate themselves to learn more and to drive themselves forward.

-: So, from there, let’s get more specific in terms of a specific company you’ve seen improve its field service operations.
+Mobile Reach: So, from there, let’s get more specific in terms of a specific company you’ve seen improve its field service operations.
 Is there a story you can tell about an individual organization that you’ve seen be successful at growth and how they did that?
-Nick

 I think that’s the first aspect is that mindset.
 But then you’ve got go a lot further you have to make sure those people are well-trained.
 You have to have a formal training program, very structured.
 Now that you can do e-training and videos, it’s much easier to manage.
 It doesn’t have to be all onsite training, which can be difficult for a global field service organization.